chrismaher-ie/CS7CS4_kaggle_2/README.md

  - One model to predict records from after 1978
      - *Note the second model trained on the square root of income and then predictions were squared afterwards*

+#### Tuning
+The LGBMReggors were tuned using a randomised search with 3 fold cross validation.
+Due to time constraints, only one was fine tuned and these parameters were then used for the other model too.
+This is not ideal, as the second model would have different data and a different model.
+If we had more time and computational power, we would have extended the parameter grid to a larger range and run this for both models seperately with a 5 fold cv.

 #### Data processing
 Catagorical features were target encoded (label replaced by mean income of label) Numerical data was cleaned and NaN values replaced with the mean of the feature